ABOUT SANDOWN PARK

 Chairman

 Life member SGRC, retired.
-50 years connected with the greyhound industry.
+He has been a SGRC Director since 2001.
+55 years connected with the greyhound industry.
 Owner-trainer.
-Media for 30 years, former CEO of Greyhounds Australia.
+Media for 35 years, former CEO of Greyhounds Australasia.
 Historian.
 Australian Sports Medal 2000, Ken Carr Medal 2018.
-Was also inducted into the Greyhound Clubs Association Hall of Fame in 2023
+Was also inducted into the Greyhound Clubs Association Hall of Fame in 2023.
+The Neil Brown Museum stands as a proud testament to Neil’s encyclopaedic knowledge of greyhound racing.

 Paul Scanlon